gbenhaim/apicurio-registry-e2e-operate-first/README.md

 npx playwright test --project chromium # Executes the tests on a selected browser (`chromium` in this case)
 ```

-if you need to debug something failing you can use the Playwright console and have a Playwright helper available in console by executing:
+if you need to debug you can use the Playwright console and have a Playwright helper available in console by executing:

 ```bash
 PWDEBUG=1 npx playwright test --project chromium --debug